 Join us for informative and engaging discussions on topics that matter to communities.

-Growing Farm-Friendly Communities: How to create municipal agricultural commissions and other tools to support farms in your town
+Growing Farm-Friendly Communities: Learn about current and new tools to support farms in your town

 Sign up for our mailing list to be notified about upcoming events & opportunities!

 GrowSmart Maine’s Forums and Tours provide an opportunity for exploration of projects, policies, and developments that highlight examples of smart growth in Maine.
 Attendees are treated to an in-depth discussion and presentations of practical tools and information in a comfortable, casual setting.
 Our Forums begin with light fare and networking, followed by a presentation of expert panelists showcasing varying perspectives, and conclude with a discussion.

 - The Case for Walkability: Health, Economic Development, and Sustainability | Bangor

 - Developers’ Secrets to Small Projects: Tricks of the Trade to rehab Main St | Lewiston

 - Reimagining our Rivers: Restoration & Dam Removal in Maine | Falmouth

 - Maine’s New Forest Economy: Biobased Power, Products, and Fuels | Hallowell

 - Sea Level Rise: Practical Tools & Community Implementation | Rockland

 - The Mill at Dover-Foxcroft Summer Tour and Cookout | Dover-Foxcroft